World Cancer Day: How JHSPH Researchers are Confronting Cancer

 Epidemiology, Center for Global Health

 Anne F. Rositch is an applied epidemiologist, concentrating on cancer in women and global cancer disparities, with a background in basic science and experience conducting international field-based research.
 For over 10 years, her research has focused on cervical cancer in HIV-positive individuals and aging women and in low-resource settings.
 It has spanned the translational spectrum from epidemiological studies to understand the natural history of the disease, to studying the effectiveness and implementation of cervical cancer prevention in low-resource settings.
-Rositch has ongoing research in Baltimore and South America and across sub-Saharan Africa.
-Her recent work is focused on leveraging her training in implementation science and experience in cervical cancer prevention to identify novel multidisciplinary and multilevel approaches for breast cancer control in low-resource settings.
-Rositch’s current research program has three main areas: epidemiology and prevention of HPV and invasive cervical cancer in aging and older women; effectiveness and implementation of novel cervical and breast cancer prevention and control programs in high-risk populations and in low-resource settings including Peru, Tanzania, Kenya and South Africa; and cancer and HIV, with a focus on treatment and survival disparities and on defining features of non-AIDS defining cancers in people with HIV/AIDS.
+Rositch is currently leading two new Susan G. Komen funded research studies, focusing on improving breast cancer care and control in Tanzania.
+The “Time to A.C.T.” study takes an implementation science approach to Assess the local context for breast cancer, Couple the data to stakeholder-identified solutions, and Test those strategies to improve breast cancer care and control in Mwanza, Tanzania.

 - Time to ACT - Implementing Strategies for Breast Cancer Control in Africa

 - The Role of Dissemination and Implementation Science in Global Breast Cancer Control Programs: Frameworks, Methods, and Examples